JetBrains/kotlin-wrappers/kotlin-react/README.md

 ##### Using a React class component

-Just like functional components, you can use the `child` function to use a React class component:
+Just like function components, you can use the `child` function to use a React class component:

 ```kotlin
 child(Welcome::class) {